-So you’re creating some truly amazing content for your blog.
+So you’re creating some of the best content you’ve ever created for your blog.

-Great stuff, that’s the way it should be right?
+Great stuff, because that’s the way it should be, right?

-HUGE Kudos to you if you’re successfully catering for your audiences needs and getting the conversions and leads you want.
-Your content marketing strategy is obviously working.
+HUGE Kudos to you if you’re successfully catering for your reader’s needs and getting the leads and sales you want from your blog.

-But what if you’re not getting the conversions and leads you hoped for from your content?
+But, what if you’re not getting the conversion rates you hoped for from your content?

-Oh boy, there could be a million reasons as to why your content isn’t working to convert.
+Well, there could be a million reasons why your content isn’t working to convert.

 - It could be that your content isn’t compelling or useful enough to convince your visitors to take action.